 - W. Rand Smith, Professor of Politics, Emeritus

 Chicago Archaeological Fellow, 2015-2018

-Rebecca Graff, Assistant Professor of Anthropology, continues through 2015-2018 as Chicago Archaeological Fellow.
+Rebecca Graff, Assistant Professor of Anthropology (shown above explaining to a student) serves throughout 2015-2018 as Chicago Archaeological Fellow.
 Visit her work on the Charnley-Persky House Archaeological Project.

 Digital Chicago complies with The Mellon Foundation's Intellectual Property Policy.

 All items on the Digital Chicago website are used with the permission of their original sources; rights and permissions to use and distribute those items are held with the original copyright owners, unless otherwise specified.

 For more information about Digital Chicago, contact Chicago Digital Humanities Coordinator at Lake Forest College, Emily Mace, at mace [at] lakeforest [dot] edu.